-- Approval has been sought for a period of 30 years which is expected to be reflected in the terms of consent of the Project Approval. - Rehabilitation upon quarry closure will be undertaken in accordance with the activities described in the EIS or this Response to Submissions unless modified by a Biodiversity and Rehabilitation Management Plan or Closure Plan for the Quarry.
+- Approval has been sought for a period of 30 years which is expected to be reflected in the terms of consent of the Project Approval. - Rehabilitation upon quarry closure will be undertaken in accordance with the activities described in the EIS or this Amended Response to Submissions unless modified by a Biodiversity and Rehabilitation Management Plan or Closure Plan for the Quarry.
 As is standard practice, rehabilitation works may be undertaken outside of the approved operational period. - Ensure no more than 1.5Mt of hard rock is transported from the quarry annually.
 Concrete production would not exceed 15 000m3 per annum using an on-site concrete batching plant.
-Up to 20 000t per annum of concrete material may be received at the Quarry for recycling. - Ensure all site operations are undertaken in accordance with the approved hours of operation. - The Project will remain within the extraction boundary identified in Figure 3, which is an area of 78.5ha, and a maximum depth of -78 m AHD.
-These boundaries will be mapped using digital software and made available to both site management and regional management. - Install enclosures on all fixed processing equipment from the commencement of Stage 1 of operations (Figure 1), excluding Screen 1 and Screen 5.
-All fixed processing equipment would be enclosed from Stage 4 and Stage 5 (see Figure 2 and Figure 3). - Partially enclose conveyor transfer points after Stage 4 of operations. - Maintain all equipment on site in good working order to maximise efficiency and to include appropriate exhaust and fire suppression systems.
+Up to 20 000t per annum of hardened washout concrete material may be received at the Quarry for recycling. - Ensure all site operations are undertaken in accordance with the approved hours of operation. - The Project will remain within the extraction boundary identified in Figure 7, which is an area of 78.5ha, and a maximum depth of -78 m AHD.
+These boundaries will be mapped using digital software and made available to both site management and regional management. - Install enclosures on all fixed processing equipment from the commencement of Stage 1 of operations. - Partially enclose conveyor transfer points from Stage 4 of operations. - Partially enclose the mobile crusher to be used for concrete recycling from the commencement of Stage 1 of operations. - Maintain all equipment on site in good working order to maximise efficiency and to include appropriate exhaust and fire suppression systems.

-- Product despatch from the Quarry would be limited for the following levels. - No more than 301 laden loads during the daytime (7:00am to 10:00pm). - No more than 58 laden loads during the night time (10:00pm to 7:00am). - Construct an earthen amenity barrier between 18m and 20m high to the south of the relocated Processing and Stockpiling Area (see Figure 1). - Temporarily construct earthen amenity barriers of various lengths and heights for each stage of operations, strategically located with the Processing and Stockpiling Area. - Maintain the Quarry Access Road to limit noise sources such as potholes or edgewear as well as ensuring safe access around the site. - Carry out all demolition work in accordance with Australian Standard AS 2601-2001: The Demolition of Structures, or its latest version. - Obtain and maintain all relevant licences and approvals throughout the Project life.
+- Product despatch from the Quarry would be limited to the following levels. - No more than 301 laden loads between 7:00am and 10:00pm. - No more than 58 laden loads between 10:00pm and 7:00am. - Hourly product despatch would be limited as follows - 5:00am to 6:00am 9 laden loads. - 6:00am to 7:00am - 12 laden loads. - 7:00am to 10:00pm - 30 laden loads per hour. - 10:00pm to 5:00am 5 laden loads per hour. - Night time despatch (between the hours of 10:00pm and 5:00am) would occur on a maximum of 20 days per calendar year. - Community members who have registered for notifications would receive seven days' notice of any night time product despatch activities. - Construct an earthen amenity barrier between 18m and 20m high to the south of the Processing and Stockpiling Area (see Figure 5). - Temporarily construct earthen amenity barriers of various lengths and heights for each stage of operations, strategically located with the Processing and Stockpiling Area. - Maintain the Quarry Access Road to limit noise sources such as potholes or edgewear as well as ensuring safe access around the site. - Carry out all demolition work in accordance with Australian Standard AS 2601-2001: The Demolition of Structures, or its latest version. - Obtain and maintain all relevant licences and approvals throughout the Project life.